alexn11/complex-dynamics-progs/transcendental-maps.md

 ```
 set_main_map_type linearizer
 ```
+(Note: this instruction doesn't really do anything and the main map type is not set until the corresponding `set_<map type name>_data` instruction is called).
 1. `set_grid_tlbr`: set the grid parameters (top, left, bottom and right extremities), this allows to change the window.
 The following instruction is redundant with the default initialization:
 ```